Engee documentation

 Out[0]:

-This code can be adapted for the multidimensional case by using the function ndims, which returns the number of dimensions of the original matrix, whose main diagonal we fill with units.
+Such code can be adapted for the multidimensional case by resorting to the function ndims, which returns the number of dimensions of the original matrix, the main diagonal of which we fill with units.

 In [ ]: